707 (band): Mega Force

 The band departed Casablanca, and signed with Boardwalk Records, re-joining Bruce Bird and Neil Bogart, who had originally signed the band to Casablanca.
 In the tradition of other successful bands of the 1960s (The Beatles) and 1970s (Styx, Journey), 707 did not have a single lead vocalist, and featured different band members taking lead vocals on different tracks; some songs even featured different vocalists within the same song.
-The label decided that 707 needed a single, distinguishable vocal front man, and Kevin Chalfant was added to the Megaforce lineup to take that role.
+The label decided that 707 needed a single, distinguishable vocal front man, and Kevin Chalfant was added to the Mega Force lineup to take that role.

 The result of those changes was the band's most successful album, Mega Force.
 The album peaked at No. 129 in 1982.
 The title track, originally recorded as the theme to the motion picture Megaforce, repeated the success of their first hit, reaching No. 12 on Billboards Mainstream Rock charts and rising to No. 62 on the Hot 100.

-But a discouraged Bryant also quit 707 after the recording of Megaforce, and the band brought in former Angel bassist Felix Robinson and played for stadium crowds as the opening act for several successful acts at their commercial peak, including Ted Nugent, Loverboy, Scorpions, Rainbow and REO Speedwagon's tour in support of their album Good Trouble.
+But a discouraged Bryant also quit 707 after the recording of Mega Force, and the band brought in former Angel bassist Felix Robinson and played for stadium crowds as the opening act for several successful acts at their commercial peak, including Ted Nugent, Loverboy, Scorpions, Rainbow and REO Speedwagon's tour in support of their album Good Trouble.
 Despite that success, the group disbanded in 1983 due to internal strife within the band.